wacncontent/CustomizeTool/output/articles/active-directory/active-directory-devquickstarts-xamarin.md

 - You should notice that two library references are added to each project - the PCL portion of ADAL and a platform-specific portion.

 -	In the DirectorySearcherLib project, open `DirectorySearcher.cs`.
-Change the class member values to reflect the values you input into the Azure Portal.
+Change the class member values to reflect the values you input into the Azure Management Portal.
 Your code will reference these values whenever it uses ADAL.
-    -	The `tenant` is the domain of your Azure AD tenant, e.g. contoso.onmicrosoft.com
+    -	The `tenant` is the domain of your Azure AD tenant, e.g. contoso.partner.onmschina.cn
     -	The `clientId` is the clientId of your application you copied from the portal.
     - The `returnUri` is the redirectUri you entered in the portal, e.g. `http://DirectorySearcher`.